maisam2004/travel_planning_project/readme_dif.md

 | `/add_travel_package` | GET         | Displays the "Add Travel Package" form       | - Renders the form to add a new travel package | None                                      | None                                      | `AddTravelPackageForm` |
 | `/add_travel_package` | POST        | Handles "Add Travel Package" form submission | - Processes and stores new travel package data | `TravelPackage`, `TravelPackageImage` | `TravelPackage`, `TravelPackageImage` | `AddTravelPackageForm` |

 **Explanation:**

 * The table shows both GET and POST methods for the home route (`/`).
 * The GET request:
   * Retrieves all `TravelPackage` objects from the database using `TravelPackage.query.all()`.
   * Renders the "home.html" template, passing the retrieved travel packages and an empty `WishedHolidayForm` to the template context.
+  * Additionally, it creates an instance of `CallbackRequestForm` to handle callback requests.
 * The POST request:
   * Validates the submitted `WishedHolidayForm` data.
   * Creates a new `WishedHoliday` object with data from the form, including user ID retrieved from `current_user` (ensure it's correct).